Eat & Drink

 Scratchleys

 A stalwart of the Newcastle dining scene, Scratchleys is beloved for its seafood offering.
-Enjoy your oysters natural, Kilpatrick, or with nahm jim, wasabi, and lime.
+Enjoy your oysters natural, Kilpatrick, or with pickled cucumber and wakame with wasabi mirin dressing.

 Where: 200 Wharf Rd, Newcastle